Conditions & Treatments

 Common compulsions include:

 Although many people with OCD recognize their fears are irrational, they cannot overcome their obsessions and compulsions on their own.
-Our multidisciplinary staff will examine the patient to formulate an individual treatment plan.
+A typical treatment plan includes:

-Support.
-We work to create a support system for its patients, who benefit greatly from family members who understand the disease and support the patient in the hospital and aftercare.
+- Support--We work to create a support system for patients during OCD treatment.
+We find that patients benefit greatly from family members who understand the disease and support them in the hospital and during aftercare.